-The utility companies that operate in Rhode Island offer financial assistance programs to their customers.
-They focus on helping the low income and elderly families as well as the disabled.
-Many of the programs focus on helping to pay heating bills, however funds and aid can be provided for other energy bills as well.
+The utility company programs, as well as government options, focus on helping the low income and elderly families as well as the disabled.
+Many of the programs focus on helping to pay heating bills, however funds and financial aid can be provided for other utility bills as well in Rhode Island.

 Get information on the resources and options that are available to families and individuals in Rhode Island.
 There are conditions that need to met in order for a customer to get financial help.
-Learn about the grants, energy conservation and weatherization programs, and other forms of assistance that are administered.
+Learn about the government grants, free energy conservation and weatherization programs, and other forms of assistance that are administered.

-Narragansett Electric – They also administer that Appliance Management Program.
+Rhode Island Energy / PPL (formerly Narragansett Electric) – They also administer that Appliance Management Program.
 This is a program that can help people save on their utility bills.
 An Energy manager from your local Rhode Island Community Action agency will provide the client of the program with an appliance analysis which indicates how much each appliance costs in your home or apartment to operate and how much you might save on your monthly utility bills.

 UniBank Fuel Assistance Fund – Programs may be able to distribute grants and funds to individuals or families who do not qualify under traditional income guidelines for assistance, help is made available to families who cannot afford the standard 100-gallon minimum delivery amount, or to those individuals or families who may have already reached their annual limit for fuel oil benefits.

 Rhode Island Good Neighbor Energy Fund – This resource is the results of a statewide cooperative effort between various electric and gas companies located in the state as well as the Salvation Army.
 The Good Neighbor Energy Fund is available to any Rhode Island family or individual who, because of a temporary financial difficulty or hardship, cannot meet a month's energy expense and has not qualified for or received other energy assistance funds.

 Winter assistance programs - If you are behind on your heating bills, facing a disconnection, or if your furnace is no longer functioning then look into a number of Rhode Island resources.
 Non-profit agencies and government programs are available for low income families, and the goal is to ensure that all income qualified residents have some form of heat during the winter.
-Read more Rhode Island heating assistance.
+Read more on Rhode Island heating assistance.